Five ways mobile phones have revolutionised the way we live

 When it comes to getting around, our mobiles have brought us into an age of adventure.
 Thanks to built-in navigation features on smartphones and the wonders of software such as Google Maps and its many hacks, we no longer have to worry about getting lost in the vast urban jungle – or even the literal jungle, signal dependent.
 Where previous generations were unfolding paper maps across their dashboards, we have a system that tracks us as we move.
 Admittedly, this is exciting and disconcerting in equal measure.

 When you take a moment to stop and think, it’s incredible what has been achieved since the visible-pixel days of Snake.
-With incredible processing speeds, our mobiles are now able to deliver incredible graphics and all manner of applications, from complex puzzle challenges to high-res RPGs, from the online casino to interactive quizzes that enable you to compete against your friends in different countries and time zones.
+With incredible processing speeds, our mobiles are now able to deliver incredible graphics and all manner of applications, from complex puzzle challenges to high-res RPGs, from the online slots to interactive quizzes that enable you to compete against your friends in different countries and time zones.

 The most recent releases from Apple, Samsung and Huawei, to name a few, offer jaw-droppingly sharp photo-capabilities, with multiple cameras and endless effects.
 It’s no longer necessary to spend all your money on a DSLR: the quality, depth and richness of colour are so advanced that any amateur photographer – and perhaps even a professional – would struggle to notice the difference.
 What’s more, we can upload straight to the cloud and enhance images easily, without developing film or manually cutting them together.
 Most notable, perhaps, is the evolution of the selfie camera.